 Sugar House Hotel Rezone & Master Plan Amendment

-The Council is considering a request to rezone property at 2111 S. 1300 E. and amend the Sugar House Master Plan to allow the development of a hotel.
+On April 7, 2026, the Council voted to deny a request to rezone property at 2111 S. 1300 E. and amend the Sugar House Master Plan to allow the development of a hotel.

 The Proposal

-The applicant is requesting the following changes to redevelop the property at 2111 S. 1300 E.:
+The applicant requested the following changes to redevelop the property at 2111 S. 1300 E.:

 - Change the zoning from MU-3 (Mixed-Use 3) to MU-8 (Mixed-Use 8).
 The proposed zone would allow buildings up to 90 feet tall and permit hotels.